Pinsius/PinGUI/README.md

 to handle also the GUI in my projects ( even if it still needs lot of improvements).

 Things I´m still working on :
-- Documentation/or at least simple manual
+- Documentation/or at least simple manual[x]
 - Update render system (so it will use benefit of matrices)
 - Support of multiple resolutions
+- Add new elements and improve old

 More info will be provided soon